-Now that you are armed with this newfound knowledge on how to improve your business credit score, it might be the right time for you to start a new credit line and breathe fresh life into your credit score levels with Volopay.
+Now that you are armed with this newfound knowledge on how to increase your business credit score, it might be the right time for you to start a new credit line and breathe fresh life into your credit score levels with Volopay.

 Volopay’s flexible credit line caters to a wide array of enterprises — from a budding startup to an established company, we help companies realize their true potential.
 Our approval process is fast and precise, with a scalable credit limit without any personal guarantees.

 Stay up to date on all your credit spending by automated syncing with your choice of accounting software.
 We provide corporate credit cards with in-built credit for all your employees without you having to relinquish any control over its spending limits.

 Learn how to avoid credit card fraud and what are the steps you should take if you get into credit card fraud.